department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-conversation-guide.md

 Before we look at the prototype, let’s start with a few warm-up questions.

-- Please tell me about your service history.
+- Tell me about your service history.
+- What are your experiences adding or removing dependents from you disability claim?
 - Have you been recently married or do you have a child who recently started college?
-- What are your experiences adding or removing dependents from you disability claim?
 - Are you familiar with the VA 21-686 form?
     - And what is your experience with the form?